 Instructions

-2. In a large mixing bowl, whisk the olive oil and honey.
-Now add the eggs and whisk again to combine.
+• Begin combining the wet ingredients.
+In a large mixing bowl, whisk together the olive oil and honey.
+Add the eggs and whisk again to combine.

-3. Now add the bananas yogurt, milk, baking soda, vanilla extract, cardamom, cinnamon, and nutmeg.
+• Season.
+Now add the bananas, yogurt, milk, baking soda, vanilla extract, cardamom, cinnamon, and nutmeg.
 Whisk again.

-4. Using a spatula, stir in the flour; then add the dates and walnuts and stir the batter again until everything is well combined.
+• Add the flour, dates, and walnuts.
+Using a spatula, fold in the flour until just combined; then add the dates and walnuts and gently stir the batter once more.

-7. Remove from the oven and let the bread cool for 10 minutes, then transfer to cool on a wire rack for another 20 minutes or so.
+• Cool.
+Remove from the oven and let the bread cool for 10 minutes, then turn the loaf out onto a wire rack to cool for another 20 minutes or so.
 Slice and enjoy!

 Notes

-• Pro Tip: use the best extra virgin olive oil you can or you may risk a rancid-tasting loaf.
+• Use the best extra virgin olive oil you can or you may risk a rancid or bitter-tasting loaf.
 I used our Private Reserve Greek extra virgin olive oil here; it adds great depth and keeps the loaf tasty and moist.

 Note: This post originally appeared on The Mediterranean Dish in the fall of 2018 and has recently been updated with new information and media for readers' benefit.
 Enjoy!